OctopusDeploy/Calamari/README.md

 - You can use it when you’re using a remote worker.

 #### Drawbacks:
-- It takes ~10 minutes to build and pack Calamari, however you can reduce this significantly by targeting a specific runtime/framework if you don't need the rest
+- It takes ~10 minutes to build and pack Calamari, however, you can reduce this significantly by targeting a specific runtime/framework if you don't need the rest
     - eg `./build-local.sh -y --framework "net6.0" --runtime "linux-x64"`
 - You need to restart Server for Calamari changes to take effect